nickgirardo/PhoneWtf/README.md

 # PhoneWtf
-Prank your friends and family with mysterious phone calls
+Prank your friends and family with mysterious phone calls.